ibm-cloud-docs/cis/managing-for-reliability.md

 To get started setting up your global load balancers, select **Global Load Balancers** from the navigation menu.

-For detailed information about setting up and managing your global load balancers, see [Global load balancer concepts](/docs/cis?topic=cis-global-load-balancer-glb-concepts).
+For information about setting up and managing your global load balancers, see [Global load balancer concepts](/docs/cis?topic=cis-global-load-balancer-glb-concepts).

 ## Using page rules to increase reliability
 {: #using-page-rules-to-increase-reliability}